OfficeDev/Microsoft-Teams-Samples/samples/app-sso/csharp/README.md

 - Microsoft Teams is installed and you have an account
 - [.NET SDK](https://dotnet.microsoft.com/download) version 6.0
-- [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version or equivalent tunnelling solution
+- [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version or equivalent tunnelling solution

 1. A global administrator account for an Office 365 tenant.
 Testing in a production tenant is not recommended!
 You can get a free tenant for development use by signing up for the [Office 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) (not a guest account).

-2. To test locally, you'll need [Ngrok](https://ngrok.com/) or [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) installed on your development machine.
+2. To test locally, you'll need [Ngrok](https://ngrok.com/) or [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) installed on your development machine.
 If you use Ngrok, make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.

 > NOTE: The free ngrok plan will generate a new URL every time you run it, which requires you to update your Azure AD registration, the Teams app manifest, and the project configuration.
 A paid account with a permanent ngrok URL is recommended.